Lombiq/UI-Testing-Toolbox/Lombiq.Tests.UI/Docs/TestableOrchardCoreApps.md

 - Some features send out e-mails.
 You can test them with the Lombiq UI Testing Toolbox's built-in feature to run an isolated local SMTP server with a web UI.
 The `OrchardCore.Email` feature will be automatically enabled, as well as the rest of the configuration applied.
 - If you want the site to use Azure Blob Storage then you have to do the following:
   - The `OrchardCore.Media.Azure` feature will be automatically enabled, as well as the rest of the configuration applied.
-  - It's recommended that you use the [Azure Storage Emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-emulator) as the storage for tests, not a real Azure Blob Storage resource.
+  - It's recommended that you use the [Azurite emulator](https://docs.microsoft.com/en-us/azure/storage/common/storage-use-azurite) as the storage for tests, not a real Azure Blob Storage resource.
 This is used by the UI Testing Toolbox by default.
 Be sure that it's running when the tests are executing.
   - If you want to use Blob Storage during local development then you can also configure it in your app's _appsettings.json_ or _appsettings.Development.json_ file like below but this is not necessary for UI testing:
     ```json
     {